moshegottlieb/libsense/README.md

 5. Install the service: `sudo systemctl enable openweathermap`
 6. Run it (it will start on boot otherwise): `sudo service openweathermap start`

 Why not use the built in sensehat temp sensor(s)?
-Because there's a board, LEDs and a CPU right next to it, and those generate allot of heat.
+Because there's a board, LEDs and a CPU right next to it, and those generate a lot of heat.
 It may work reasonably in space, but not on earth :-)

 <br/>